 Sales.
-Sales for the year ended January 31, 2002, or fiscal 2001 decreased by approximately \$10.4 million, or 7%, compared to the year ended January 31, 2001, or fiscal 2000.
+Sales for fiscal 2001 decreased by approximately \$10.4 million, or 7%, compared to the year ended January 31, 2001, or fiscal 2000.
 This decrease was attributable to a decrease in sales of products of approximately \$14.5 million offset by an increase in service revenues which increased by approximately \$4.0 million.
 Such decrease was principally due to a decrease in sales volume as a result of a general slowdown in information technology spending.
 To a lesser extent, we were able to negotiate lower material prices from our vendors and passed these cost savings on to our customers.
 We sell our products in multiple configurations and the price of any particular product varies depending on the configuration of the product sold.
-Due to the variety of customized configurations for each product that we sell, we are unable to quantify the effects of a reduction in the price of any particular product and/or a reduction in the number of products sold on our revenues.
-Sales to international customers represented 58% of sales for fiscal 2001 as compared to 51% for fiscal 2000
+Due to the variety of customized configurations for each product that we sell, we are unable to quantify the effects of a change in the price of any particular product and/or a change in the number of products sold on our revenues.
+Sales to international customers represented 58% of sales for fiscal 2001 as compared to 51% for fiscal 2000.

 Cost of Sales.
-Cost of sales for fiscal 2001 decreased by approximately \$9.8 million, or 13%, as compared to fiscal 2000.
+Cost of sales for fiscal 2001 decreased by approximately \$11.9 million, or 15%, as compared to fiscal 2000.
 This decrease was attributable to a decrease in material costs of \$8.5 million due to the decrease in product sales.
-This decrease was offset by an increase in subcontractor costs of \$1.2 million and an increase in other expenses of \$1.2 million.
-Additionally, during fiscal 2000, the Company incurred costs of \$3.7 million relating to the write-off and abandonment of inventories that were considered obsolete and duplicative and \$2.2 million relating to the write-off of certain capitalized software that became obsolete due to the existence of duplicative technology as a result of the Loronix and Syborg mergers.
-Gross margin increased to approximately 48.9% in fiscal 2001 from approximately 44.2% in fiscal 2000.
+This decrease was offset by an increase in subcontractor costs of \$1.2 million and an increase in other expenses of \$1.3 million.
+Additionally, during fiscal 2000, we incurred costs of \$3.7 million relating to the write-off and abandonment of inventories that were considered obsolete and duplicative and \$2.2 million relating to the write-off of certain capitalized software that became obsolete due to the existence of duplicative technology as a result of the Loronix and Syborg mergers.
+Gross margin increased to approximately 46.7% in fiscal 2001 from approximately 42.3% in fiscal 2000.